Armael/stone/doc/pages/index.md

  stylesheet, the content itself written in a high-level formatting syntax, and generates the corresponding html pages.

- However, *Stone* isn't a generalistic one: his goal is to provide a very easy way to generate simple websites like a portfolio, or the pages of documentation for a small project.
+ However, *Stone* isn't a generalistic one: its goal is to provide a very easy way to generate simple websites like a portfolio, or the pages of documentation for a small project.
 That is quite limitated, but *Stone* tries to be good at what it aims.